evan-ravenelle/gormless/README.md

 gormless is a lightweight database schema management tool for Go applications.
 Unlike traditional ORMs, gormless embraces SQL and provides a thin layer of abstraction to work with your database schema in a type-safe manner.

+gormless is a work-in-progress experiment that I took on to learn Go and teach myself something about database interactions.
+It is not meant for production use (though it may be in the future) and has no release version (yet).
+Please don't use this in your production code.

+gormless is also a word that means "lacking sense; foolish."
+Make of that what you will. ❤️

 ## Philosophy

 gormless was created as an "anti-ORM" solution, based on the belief that:

 - Database models and application models should be separate concerns
 - Tables should be first-class concepts, not relegated to data storage for business objects
-- SQL is a powerful language that developers should leverage, not hide from
+- SQL is a powerful language that developers should leverage, not hide from or abstract away
 - Schema migrations should be explicit and version-controlled
 - Type safety should not come at the cost of performance or flexibility